gbsimon87/tsw-5/notes.md

 ----------------------------------------------------------------

-[] - MySporty is showing I am not part of any teams even though I am I believe it's using the wrong endpoint at /my-teams
+[x] - MySporty is showing I am not part of any teams even though I am I believe it's using the wrong endpoint at /my-teams

 Request URL: http://localhost:5000/api/teams/my-teams